Elamaran37/EX-NO-4-EXPERIMENTAL-VERIFICATION-OF-OSCILLATOR/README.md

 # EX-NO-4-EXPERIMENTAL-VERIFICATION-OF-OSCILLATOR

-4. ##**EX.NO:* ## EXPERIMENTAL VERIFICATION OF RC Phase Shift and Wien Bridge oscillators
-	DATE:
+# **DATE:A.25/10/2025,B.01/11/2025**

 ##AIM:
 To construct a RC phase shift and Wien bridge oscillator to generate sine wave using op- amp.
 ---
- ##THEORY:
+ ## THEORY:

- ##RC PHASE SHIFT OSCILLATOR
+## **A.RC PHASE SHIFT OSCILLATOR:**
  RC phase shift oscillator produces 360° of phase shift in two parts.
 Firstly,each and every RC pair in the feedback network produces 60° phase shift and totally there were three pairs, thus producing 180° Phase shift and secondly, the feedback input is given to the inverting terminal of op-amp to produce another 180° phase shift and a total phase shift of 360°.
 The frequency of oscillation is given by fo = 1 /  6 (2RC ).If an inverting amplifier is used, the gain must be atleast equal to 29 to ensure the oscillations with constant .
 ---